-Three days later the Terraloon’s left arm was found two and a half miles downstream.
+Three days later that Terraloon’s left arm was found two and a half miles downstream.
 Its skin was almost impossible to cut through even with the most savage attacks with sword or axe.
-The rest of his body was never found and that was almost forty years ago.
-It could never have survived such a fall onto jagged rocks and the dangerous rapids below.
+The rest of his body was never found, and there was growing confidence that it could never have survived such a fall onto such jagged rocks and the wild and dangerous rapids below.

 An hour into the forest there were loud yells from the front.
-The ten forward rider scouts and their horses were found dead or paralysed on the dirt track.
-As King Jay arrived on the scene there was a loud crash through the branches above and suddenly there he stood, in the middle of the track, not twenty feet from the King, the terrible Terraloon.
-He was even more terrifying than his father described and King Jay realised the folly of an immediate attack.
+The ten forward rider scouts and their horses had been found, dead or paralysed on the dirt track.
+King Jay spurred his great white steed forward and rushed to the scene.
+As the cavalcade caught up behind him, there was a loud crash through the thick snapping branches above, and suddenly there he stood, in the middle of the track, not twenty feet from the King, the terrible Terraloon.
+He was even more terrifying than his father had described, and King Jay realised the folly of an immediate attack.
 He ordered his men to hold fire and whispered to his sergeant at arms to inform his father Ant urgently.
 On hearing the news, Grandpa Ant realised with horror that the rumours about the Fire bees were true after all.
-Amelia would not be safe, no matter how many soldiers tried to protect her, so he decided to take her with him to join the King.
+Amelia would not be safe, no matter how many soldiers tried to protect her, so he decided that the safest option was to take her with him to join the King.
 He strapped on his ExCaleebra sword and dagger and similarly a dagger and sheath on the inner lining of Amelia’s jacket.
 “Remember what I taught you angel.
 Don’t pull it out unless you have a clear shot at using it.
 You will be scared, as all of us are, but stay by my side ok?
 Quick now!”

-Amelia almost fainted with fear when she saw the Terraloon.
+Amelia almost fainted with fear when she saw the montrous Terraloon.
 Grandpa Ant noticed that the creature’s left arm had almost entirely grown back.
-It was the same one that had fallen over the cliff!
-Her father was angry that his daughter was brought up so close to the creature, but was about to discover why his father had made that choice, rather than leaving her in the wagon.
-She stood behind them both peeking through the gap between them at the giant dark skinned creature, which was standing fearless and making some strange clicking noises with it’s tongue.
+It was definitely the same one that had fallen over the cliff!
+Her father was angry that precious Amelia was brought up so close to the creature, but was about to discover why his father had made that choice, rather than leaving her in the wagon.
+She stood behind them both peeking through the gap between them at the giant dark-skinned creature, which was standing fearless and making some strange clicking noises with its tongue.
 Two large Fire bee dragon lizards, twice as long as a man, silently glided out of the bushes and waited silently each side of the Terraloon.

 The soldiers readied their weapons but again the King instructed them to hold fire.
 He desperately hoped that this creature would just move on and let them get to safety.
 What was it waiting for?
 “What do you want of us?” he asked loudly, not knowing if it had any understanding of language.
 The Terraloon then stared menacingly at Grandpa Ant and he wondered if it could possibly remember him as a young man from so long ago.
 Amelia stared and then saw the monster look at her and her heart sank.
 He made another clicking sound, while still staring into her eyes.
 She froze in fear and desperately wanted to hide.
 Suddenly loud screams and pandemonium could be heard all along the calvalcade, as Fire bees attacked from both sides.
 The soldiers fought back bravely refusing to run.
 However the dragons either side of the Terraloon remained motionless.
 The forward knights and archers awaited the Kings orders to attack.
 Amelia saw her father and grandfather look at each other and they drew their special swords.
 The blade edges glowed blue and sang.
 With a sudden blood freezing bellow, the monster leapt forward, smashing aside knights as well as her father and grandpa Ant, before they had time to raise their swords, and grabbed Amelia in a giant fist around her waist, and leapt back to where he had stood before.
 He made a single loud click, like a snapping bone, and the Fire bee attacks stopped and the dragon lizards all backed away, into the forest scrub either side of the road.
 By then, a third of the men were dead or paralysed, and only fifteen of the scores of dragons had been slain or badly wounded.